Home » Healthy Nutrition » Healthy Diets

 According to MedicalNewsToday.com, Koehler and colleagues found their substitute when,“they baked bread using different proofing times.
 Proofing is when a baker lets the dough rise.
 Longer proofing times lead to softer breads with larger pores.
 The subjects in the study rated the fluffier bread with the longest proofing time as noticeably more salty, even though each bite actually contained less salt.”

-Next time you cook your a feast, try playing with your bread’s density and nix the salt.
+Next time you cook your family a feast, try playing with your bread’s density and nix the salt.
 See if your diners can tell the difference.

 Source: http://www.medicalnewstoday.com/releases/269173.php